Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Info:

-A few things: A&W is the only root beer with a fast food restaurant.
+A few things: A&W is the only root beer with a fast-food restaurant.
 For what it’s worth, I don’t hate the joint.
 They serve corndog nuggs and Coney dogs with cheese.
 They also make rootbeer in-house — which realistically means “in-line,” as in the carbonation and syrup are combined fresh in tubes on their way to the taps.
-That said, is is better there and their floats are one of the most underrated treats in all of fest food.
+That said, is is better there and their floats are one of the most underrated treats in all of fast food.

 All that said, I don’t need to give you an ingredients list here.
 A&W makes no attempt to be “authentic” — it’s all caramel and coloring and carbonation and corn syrup.